programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 {% include figure.html filename="visualizing-with-bokeh-8.png" caption="A Time-Series Plot of the ETO with Data Resampled to Months" %}

+In the above example, try your hand at resampling this data using any of [Pandas' time frequencies](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).
+Remember, you can preface these frequencies with numbers as well (e.g. if you were working with historical stock market data, 2Q would give you bi-quarterly data!)

 Bokeh provides a number of useful ways to annotate trends in plots or add additional labels.
 Let's use this functionality to highlight the time between D-Day and the surrender of Germany in our previous graph.

 To do this, we'll create a `BoxAnnotation` and `Label`, then add these to our `figure` before showing it.
 To create the box, we first need to determine its coordinates.